FREQUENTLY ASKED QUESTIONS:

 Will you accept my insurance?

 Possibly.
 I can accept insurance in the case of Personal Injury/Motor Vehicle Accident claims.
-I can also accept the following private insurers, although it is best to verify your coverage prior to your first appointment: Aetna, ASH, Blue Cross/Blue Shield, HealthNet, Lifewise, PacificSource, and Providence.
-I am unable to accept ODS or Kaiser at this time, but I would be happy to issue you a superbill for potential reimbursement.
+I can also accept the following private insurers, although it is necessary to verify your coverage prior to your first appointment: Aetna, Cigna, Moda, Regence Blue Cross/Blue Shield, PacificSource, and Providence.
+I am unable to accept the Oregon Health Plan (OHP).
 Please be prepared to pay any co-pays or deductibles at your visit.

 Will it hurt?